 A man with a high AQ and a low SQ may seem like a loser in a society that is mentally skewed the other way.
 He does not get vaccinated every winter.
 He suffers through illnesses.
 He does not take a pill to relieve some symptom, but lives with the pain.
 He does not drive a car, but walks and strains his body.
 He is obviously a loser in every way.
-High SQ is so much superior than AQ is.
+High SQ is so much better than AQ is.
 Where would humanity be if we did not have high SQ?
 We would still be killing each other with bows and arrows.
 Thanks to high SQ, we can now kill other people just by pushing a few buttons.
 Long live high SQ!

 CONSEQUENCES OF LOW SEMANTIC INTELLIGENCE